TomCrypto/zssh/README.md

 ## Usage

 The example in `examples/demo.rs` will set up a local SSH server running on localhost on port 2222.
-You can connect to it using the `zssh` username with the private key in `examples/zssh.priv` as an SSH identity.
+You can connect to it using either the `zssh` username (with the private key in `examples/zssh.priv` as an SSH identity) or the `guest` username (with no authentication).
 The example supports three commands, demonstrating different aspects of the API:

  1. `sha256sum` computes the SHA-256 digest of stdin and returns it on stdout;
  2. `echo` sends stdin back to stdout unchanged;